7 tips to survive a divorce financially

 1. Seek objective advice

 Divorce is one of the most incredibly stressful events anyone can go through.
 While you deal with the emotional trauma of this major life change, it can be difficult to make wise and logical financial decisions – not decisions based on emotion.
-A trusted lawyer, accountant, or financial advisor can be an excellent voice of reason in times when you may be prone to unreasonable behavior.
+A trusted lawyer, accountant, or financial consultant can be an excellent voice of reason in times when you may be prone to unreasonable behavior.

 2. Get real about your budget